+.1 F. average April temperatures in St. Cloud were roughly a tenth of a degree F. warmer than average at KSTC.

 If Doctors Were Climate Scientists, We'd Be Dead.
 Here's a 2010 post from Brad Johnson at the Wonk Room that is particularly timely and relevant, in light of the recent bouts of extreme weather from St. Louis to Alabama to North Carolina: "In a case of climate malpractice, too many journalists and scientists are now overemphasizing the difficulty of understanding anthropogenic warming’s influence on weather.
 Right now, this is how many climate scientists and the journalists who cover climate are talking about the unprecedented weather phenomena during the hottest year in recorded history:

-“it is impossible to blame mankind for single severe weather events”
+“it is impossible to blame mankind for single severe weather events”If this is how our doctors worked, then sick patients would hear nonsense like this:

-“language—which suggests that we can, in fact, attribute specific weather events to global warming—should be strictly avoided
+“language—which suggests that we can, in fact, attribute specific weather events to global warming—should be strictly avoided”

 “the usual caveat that no current weather event can be said to be ’caused’ by climate change”